PoC-Consortium/Utilities/README.md

 ## poc1to2.pl

-In-place PoC1->PoC2 converter written in Perl
+PoC1->PoC2 converter (in-place and copy-on-write) written in Perl